The Company in a Nutshell

 Investment Thesis

 Growth Vectors: The growth engine is the mark-to-market gap.
-Management estimates $8.4 million of annualized gain-to-lease potential, at FY25-end.
+Management estimates $7.6 million of annualized gain-to-lease potential, at Q1-end.
 Suite repositioning and conversions away from furnished units add incremental NOI, while modest external growth and recycling keep the portfolio tilted to high-demand nodes.
-Same-property average rent rose 3.9% in Q4, with occupancy healthy in the mid-90s.
+Same-property average rent rose 3.2% in Q1, with occupancy healthy in the mid-90s.

 Economic Moat: Urban Canadian apartments benefit from chronic undersupply, immigration-driven demand, and high replacement costs.
 Minto’s scale in Ottawa/Toronto/Montreal, internal development capability, and the sponsor ecosystem enable steady upgrades and disciplined capital allocation, reflected in recurring NAV growth and controlled payout metrics.